 Eggs are high in cholesterol.
 In fact, a single egg contains 212 mg.
 This is more than half of the recommended daily intake of 300 mg.
 Unlike previous beliefs, it has been discovered that cholesterol in the diet doesn’t necessarily raise cholesterol in the blood.

 Large amounts of cholesterol are produced by your liver every single day.
 When your intake of dietary cholesterol is higher, the liver produces lesser quantities of cholesterol maintaining an overall balance.
 This response varies among individuals: In more than 70% of the population, eggs don’t raise cholesterol at all.
 Total and LDL cholesterol may rise mildly in the remaining 30% of ‘hyper responders.’

 The Satiety Index measures the ability of foods to induce feelings of fullness and reduce subsequent calorie intake.
 Eggs score really high on this one as they are incredibly fulfilling.

-In one study of 30 test subjects, its was observed that egg-breakfasts induced greater satiety and significantly reduced short-term food intake.
+In a study using 30 test subjects, it was observed that egg-breakfasts induced greater satiety and significantly reduced short-term food intake.
 Including eggs in meals increased feelings of fullness and made the subjects automatically eat fewer calories for the next 36 hours.

 Versatile Egg Recipes

-Check out our collection of delicious egg recipes:
+Check out our collection of delicious egg frittata recipes: